 The most precious souvenirs you take home from a vacation or honeymoon in Tahiti are apt to be your memories of spending time together in such a beautiful and romantic place.
 There are, however, a variety of souvenirs for purchase that will keep your memories alive for years to come or help you share them with friends and family back home.

 Once you see one, you want one - and another and another.
-These luminous orbs, grown on pearl farms located in the lagoons of Taha'a, Raiatea, Huahine and the Tuamotu Atolls, may be known as "black pearls," but they come in shades that range from gray-blue and dusky purple to peacock green and brilliant bronze.
+These luminous orbs, grown on pearl farms located in the lagoons of Taha'a, Raiatea, Huahine, and the Tuamotu Atolls, may be known as "black pearls," but they come in shades that range from gray-blue and dusky purple to peacock green and brilliant bronze.
 They also range in size, quality and price.
 Low-quality pearls with uneven shapes or surface flaws are often sold in local markets for $40-$60 a piece, while a high-quality single pearl will cost upwards of $250 and a full strand from $1,000 to $10,000 and up.

-These colorful, hand-sewn floral quilts, used to wrap a bride and groom as one at the end of a traditional Polynesian wedding ceremony, are for sale in many crafts boutiques and can bring a tropical ambience to any room back home.
+These colorful, hand-sewn floral quilts, used to wrap a bride and groom as one at the end of a traditional Polynesian wedding ceremony, are for sale in many crafts boutiques and can bring a tropical ambiance to any room back home.
 They cost several hundred dollars minimum as their beauty makes them quite labor-intensive.

-Vanilla: Available as beans or as extract, this spice is grown mainly on the islands of Raiatea and Taha'a.
-After a week of dining on mahi mahi with vanilla sauce and every vanilla dessert possible, you'll want to bring some grown-in-Tahiti vanilla home to keep your taste buds happy.
+Available as beans or as an extract, this spice is grown mainly on the islands of Raiatea and Taha'a.
+After a week of dining on mahi-mahi with vanilla sauce and every vanilla dessert possible, you'll want to bring some grown-in-Tahiti vanilla home to keep your taste buds happy.